MislavJaksic/Knowledge-Repository/Technology/DevOps/VersionControl/GitLab/Docs/UseGitLab/SetupOrganization/Account/02Permissions/README.md

 Permissions allow users to perform actions.

-The highest permission level is used if a user is both in a group’s project and the project itself.
+The highest permission level is used if a user is both in a group's project and the project itself.

 On public and internal projects the Guest role is not enforced.